What if I don’t feel like sharing everything during the first session, but I still wish to address my problem?

 - Sharing your story or memories is not required for the session’s effectiveness.

-My favorite techniques are, for instance: Silent movie (bridge technique) and Chasing the Pain (gentle technique).
+My favorite tools are, for instance: Silent Movie Technique and Chasing The Pain Technique.

 How does it work?
 You give the challenging memory a title (like you would be creating the title for a movie).
 If you do not want to share the title, that is okay too.
 Subsequently, you play the stressful event in your mind silently, without talking about it.
 Then, as a practitioner, I will guide you through the emotionally intense peaks of the memory so you don’t get lost without me knowing your story.

 This technique is used to determine the emotions contributing to a physical symptom without sharing the details of the memories.